Conceived by Benjamin Franklin and panned by Native American proverbs, daylight saving time, or DST, has been a constant topic of debate.

 Continue Reading Below

-Nearly 100 years ago, it was created for practicality, but it has created astonishing confusion along the way.
-Implemented to save energy costs and be a boon to the economy, many argue it has been more of a detriment financially.
+Nearly 100 years ago, it was created for practicality, but it has caused astonishing confusion along the way.
+Implemented to save energy costs and be a boon to the economy, many argue DST has been more of a detriment financially.

 "From the very beginning, the basic goal of daylight saving was to move the hours of daylight to better match with the hours of human activity," says David Prerau, author of " Seize the Daylight" and widely recognized as the leading authority on the concept of DST.